 In the 1960s, Cesar Chavez and the United Farm Workers union successfully pressured producers into improving agricultural working conditions in California by leading a nationwide boycott of table grapes.
 The boycott taught farmers that consumers care about more than just product quality and price; they also trust producers to treat their employees fairly.

 How much should agribusiness investors focus on the development of complex contractual arrangements with farmers when trying to implement a new product or innovation in the agricultural sector in developing countries?
-The analysis of the introduction of grape tomato production and processing in the state of Goiás, Brazil, provides interesting insights about the role of trust and contracts in the organization of new agri-food chains.

 The first cup of coffee I can remember drinking was with my grandad at the Farmers Co-op in Laverne, Oklahoma.
 Every Wednesday for the past few decades, he’s brought the donuts and gossiped with the other farmers and ranchers.
 I’m pretty sure that’s where he gets most of his agricultural production information.
 When I moved to Michigan last year, I knew the climate, the soils and the production would be unlike what I’d known, but I also knew that one characteristic would remain consistent.